shadow93/Deathrun-Classic/README.md

-# This branch is for long-term support releases.
+# This branch is for long-term support releases
-### Updates on this branch are only hotfixes to address bugs and therefore, less frequent than the stable branch!
+Unlike stable, LTS releases will only see hotfixes and no new feature updates.

 # Changelog
  - Living spectator fix